FutabaTachibana/fatin2/README_EN.md

 .\gradlew.bat runBot
 ```

-> By default, Fatin2 reads `config.yml`.
-You can also pass a config path as the first argument: `java -jar ... <configPath>`.
+> Fatin2 read the config from `run/config.yml`, and loads plugins from `run/plugins/` by default.

 ## Configuration
 The default example config is at `src/main/resources/config.yml`.
 For actual runs, use `run/config.yml`.